A Prominent Patient

 A Prominent Patient (Masaryk) is a 2016 Czech-Slovak biographical drama film directed by Julius Ševčík.
 It was screened in the Berlinale Special section at the 67th Berlin International Film Festival.
 It won twelve Czech Lions including the Czech Lion for Best Film.
 The film was first screened in Lucerna Kino.

 Plot

-The film is set in the years 1937-1939.
-It shows the life of Jan Masaryk when he was the Czechoslovak ambassador to the United Kingdom.
+The film is set from 1937 to 1939.
+It is loosely based on the life of Jan Masaryk when he was the Czechoslovak ambassador to the United Kingdom.
 The film starts with the death of the first Czechoslovak president and Jan's father Tomáš Garrigue Masaryk.
 Jan becomes Ambassador to the United Kingdom.
 Czechoslovakia faces aggression from Nazi Germany, which supports the Sudeten Germans.
 Masaryk tries to persuade the United Kingdom to help his homeland but the Munich Agreement is eventually settled and Czechoslovakia is forced to give up its borderlands to Germany.
 Jan Masaryk is devastated and leaves to the United States.
 He ends up in a sanatorium due to his psychological problems.
 He is treated by Doctor Stein.
 Their relationship is problematic because Stein is German.
 Masaryk is also helped by an American journalist, Marcia Davenport.